(Also see Course Listings under Astronomy, Biology, Chemistry, Environmental Science, Geology, Health, Physical Science, and Physics)

 Gen Ed Competencies: Scientific Knowledge & Understanding, Scientific Reasoning

 A study of how the disciplines of Biology, Chemistry, Earth Science, Physical Science, and Physics meld to form the field of Forensic Science.
 The course will focus on developing the scientific vocabulary necessary for investigators to communicate with scientists.
 This course is meant to assist students who are pursuing a career in criminal justice.
 Emphasis of the course is placed on scientific analysis of data rather than detective work.
 Students will learn to appreciate how the major fields of science are utilized in solving crimes.
 The laboratory component will provide hands-on opportunities to integrate scientific methodology as it relates to criminal justice and the limitations of scientific testing.
-Prerequisite: CJS*101 with a grade of “C-” or better, AND ENG*101-ALP, ENG*101E, or ENG*101 with a grade of “C-” or better.
-(New course, effective Fall 2016) This course replaces CJS*225 Forensic Science.
+Prerequisite: ENG*101-ALP, ENG*101E, or ENG*101 with a grade of “C-” or better AND eligible for MAT*137 or MAT*137E.
+(Prerequisites updated, Spring 2019) This course replaces CJS*225 Forensic Science.
 Students cannot get academic credit for taking both CJS*225 and CJS*285/SCI*285.